TheIoTLearningInitiative/TheHardwareAndSoftwareBasics/documentation/Electronics.md

 > Welcome to circuits 101!
 One of the first things you’ll encounter when learning about electronics is the concept of a circuit.
 This tutorial will explain what a circuit is, as well as discuss voltage in further detail.
 [What is a Circuit?](https://learn.sparkfun.com/tutorials/what-is-a-circuit)

+## Electrical Network

+> An electrical network is an interconnection of electrical components (e.g. batteries, resistors, inductors, capacitors, switches) or a model of such an interconnection, consisting of electrical elements (e.g. voltage sources, current sources, resistances, inductances, capacitances).
+[Wikipedia](https://en.wikipedia.org/wiki/Electrical_network)

 ## Voltage

 > Voltage, electric potential difference, electric pressure or electric tension (formally denoted ∆V or ∆U, but more often simply as V or U, for instance in the context of Ohm's or Kirchhoff's laws) is the difference in electric potential energy between two points per unit electric charge.
 [Wikipedia](https://en.wikipedia.org/wiki/Voltage)